Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 An ACH transfer moves money electronically between bank accounts via the Automated Clearing House (ACH) network.
 This network is managed by Nacha (National Automated Clearing House Association).

 ACH payments are commonly used for direct deposit, bill payments, and increasingly, rental payments.
-They can be initiated as either a “push” (payer sends funds) or a “pull” (recipient initiates debit).
-For landlords using rental software, this is often a “pull” from the tenant’s bank account after authorization.
+They can be initiated as either a "push" (where the payer sends funds) or a "pull" (where the recipient initiates a debit).
+For landlords using rental software, this is often a "pull" from the tenant's bank account after the tenant has authorized it.

 Wire transfer

 A wire transfer is an electronic transfer of funds directly from one bank to another.
-Unlike ACH, wire transfers are typically processed individually and in real-time.
-They are often used for large, time-sensitive transactions.
+When comparing bank wire vs ACH, both are electronic, but wires are immediate and costly, while ACH is slower but cheaper

 The swift nature of wire transfers means they are usually irreversible once sent.
 Using a dedicated bank account for rental property can help organize incoming payments regardless of the method.